This post contains affiliate links. Please see my disclosure about affiliate links here.

 Neither did the drive diminish my love for the island or for Spain.
 In fact, Majorca was my motivation for learning Spanish – A fairly ringing endorsement of the island, I’d say.

 GETTING TO MALLORCA

 Despite being an island, Mallorca is one of the easiest sun destinations in Europe to reach.
 In fact, I cannot think of a country in Europe which does not have at least one flight connection to capital city Palma, the island’s airport and Spain’s third busiest.
 Ferries connect Palma with Barcelona, Valencia and Denia on mainland Spain.

-Other Iberian destinations can be found on my Spain page.
+Other Iberian destinations can be found on my Spain Travel Tips post.